Tuesday, March 9, 2010

 "Size and relative importance

 An activity did not need to have a large number of adherents for its presence in Co.
 Wicklow to be important at a national level.
 For some less mainstream activities, the review revealed the importance of Co.
 Wicklow as a venue.
 An example is bouldering and for this activity, Co.
 Wicklow presents an ideal environment.
 Other less well known activities showed a high growth trend, including coasteering, cliff jumping and triathlon.
-Clubs reported that younger people are in particular drawn to these kinds of activities.
+Clubs reported that younger people are in particular drawn to these kinds of activities." page 26

 You can download the full PDF document here.